US pending home sales fell 0.7 percent in July

-WASHINGTON (AP) — Fewer Americans signed contracts in July to buy homes in July compared to the previous month, as real estate sales are slipping even though economic growth is solid.
+WASHINGTON (AP) — Fewer Americans signed contracts in July to buy homes compared to the previous month, as real estate sales are slipping even though economic growth is solid.

 The National Association of Realtors said Wednesday that its pending home sales index fell 0.7 percent last month to 106.2.
 During the past year, contract signings have tumbled 2.3 percent as home values have climbed at roughly double the pace of average wage growth.